- What Is “Print on Demand” and How It Works

-From a small business or start-up standpoint, a major benefit of a print-on-demand store is that allows the store owner to reduce start-up costs and direct the saved capital to other important business goals like development and advertising.
+From a small business or start-up standpoint, a major benefit of a print-on-demand store is that allows the store owner to reduce upfront costs and direct the saved capital to other important business goals like development and advertising.

 It also allows the store owner to test new products to their target market with little or no financial risks, as nothing has to be manufactured before the sale.

 Print on Demand is the ultimate low-risk business model.

 Shopify is an eCommerce platform that allows ecommerce business owners to design, build, and launch their own online store.
 They also provide a point-of-sale app and hardware to allow owners to start selling these products at a physical location, if desired, all managed from the same account and on any device.

 But Shopify is more than just an online store builder.

 Shopify is also a selling platform designed to allow its users to launch their business quickly with user-friendly templates or, for the more tech-savvy entrepreneur, to further customize or even build their shopify store from scratch, using shopify apps.

 If you’re new to Shopify be sure to read our “Ultimate Guide to Dropshipping in 2022”